 No ramen noodle broth is often made with soy sauce which isn’t gluten-free.
 You can make your own flavorful broth with chicken stock, fresh vegetables, green onions, etc.

 No, the seasoning packet in traditional ramen is not gluten free.
 Making your own seasoning is my favorite way to ensure this easy soup recipe stays gluten-free.
+Or I LOVE this ramen seasoning as well.

 Lotus foods ramen noodles and lotus foods brown rice ramen are good options when making gluten-free ramen soup.
 You can you different types of noodles as well depending on preference.